panewu/urunan/README.md

 ```

 at any time.
 The script is executing `scripts/did.sh` which is a little bit hardcoded right now by setting the canister project name on `CANISTER` variable.
 It is a comma seperated value.

+You also need to install [candid extractor](https://crates.io/crates/candid-extractor) first before the `npm run candid` can be executed successfully.

 Which will start a server at `http://localhost:8080`, proxying API requests to the replica at port 4943.